llm-bible/llm-bible.github.io/_publications/moskal2023llms.markdown

 bibkey: moskal2023llms
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.06936"}
-tags: ['Agentic', 'Security', 'Tools', 'Reinforcement Learning', 'Fine-Tuning', 'Prompting']
+tags: ['Fine-Tuning', 'Agentic', 'Tools', 'Reinforcement Learning', 'Security', 'Prompting']
 ---
 In this paper, we explore the potential of Large Language Models (LLMs) to reason about threats, generate information about tools, and automate cyber